FoxNerdSaysMoo/MatricalEncryption/README.md

 - Once the arrays have been recieved each party multiplies their private array with the recieved array (Alice generates `private * recieved`, Bob vise versa).
 - Now both parties have a shared private array.
 Alice has `alice * (public * bob)`, and Bob has `(alice * public) * bob`, which due to the associative property of matrices are equal (both have `alice * public * bob`).

+## Updates and improvements

+- It is now possible to remove the determinant of the global matrix, thus making it much harder to find the private arrays.
+A extra function is used to ensure the shared arrays can have values encrypted in them.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FFoxNerdSaysMoo%2FPyEncryptors.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FFoxNerdSaysMoo%2FPyEncryptors?ref=badge_large)